muyangren907/flask_tg/readthedocs/misc/wall-of-shame.rst

        *by Bill M. July 27, 2004*

-If you have indeed read the docs, and have tried looking for the method, and yet you didn't find what you need, **that's fine**.
-Telegram's API can have some obscure names at times, and for this reason, there is a `"question" label <https://github.com/LonamiWebs/daxiedewuyu/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20label%3Aquestion%20>`__
+If you have indeed read the docs, and have tried looking for the method, and yet you didn't find what you need, **that's fine**. dxdmgch's API can have some obscure names at times, and for this reason, there is a `"question" label <https://github.com/LonamiWebs/daxiedewuyu/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20label%3Aquestion%20>`__